8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 “Our results show that if conflict between parents is relatively high, offspring are better off in early adulthood if their parents divorced than if they remained married.” – Paul Amato, Laura Spencer Loomis, Alan Booth, “Parental Divorce, Marital Conflict, and Offspring Well-being during Early Adulthood, 1995p.
 895

-Quote C: Sara McLanahan McLanahan is known for her book in 1997 about the poor outcomes of kids brought up by single parents.
+Sara McLanahan is known for her book in 1997 about the poor outcomes of kids brought up by single parents.
 But 15 years later she concluded this:

 “We have long known that while the average effect of divorce is negative, for some families it may actually improve family functioning and child well-being.
 Work by Amato (1993), for example, shows that in families with high levels of conflict, divorce improves child outcomes.
 More recently, Jaffee et al. (2003) have found that children are better off not seeing their fathers in cases where these men are violent or antisocial.” – Sara McLanahan and Elizabeth Thomson, Reflections on “Family Structure and Child Well-Being: Economic Resources vs. Parental Socialization,” Social Forces 91(1) 45-53, September 2012

-Quote D: Dr. Andrew Cherlin who is often quoted in Focus on the Family articles.
+Dr. Andrew Cherlin is often quoted in Focus on the Family articles.
 But he says that many kids develop behavior problems from the toxic home, long before the divorce.
 Their issues can’t be blamed 100% on the divorce itself.

-Angela didn’t read Dr. Judith Wallerstein’s books very carefully.
-Dr. Judith Wallerstein found that 7 in 10 kids of divorce turned out pretty normal, without any longterm emotional, psychological or social problems.
+Baskerville: Wallerstein did not believe that divorce was universally destructive to children.
+Focus on the Family misquotes Dr. Judith Wallerstein in nearly every article they write.
+Dr. Judith Wallerstein found that 7 in 10 kids of divorce turned out pretty well, without any long-term serious emotional, psychological, or social problems.

 Wallerstein found that 7 in 10 children of divorce in her study turned out “average,” “very well, or outstanding.”
 Far from concluding that children are destroyed by divorce, Wallerstein found that most were doing well in life.